 In London, three French officers, dressed in the uniform of the Bourbons, the French ruling family before Napoleon, announced that the old monarchy would be restored.
 Stock Exchange prices soared at the news - only to crash again later that day when the government announced that Napoleon was still very much alive.

-Stock Exchange investigators found that over £1.1million of government stock - an insane amount of money in those days - had been bought the week before and sold at their peak on the day of the fraud.
+Stock Exchange investigators found that over £ 1.1 million of government stock - an insane amount of money in those days - had been bought the week before and sold at their peak on the day of the fraud.
 Eight men later served long sentences for the fraud, including the fake Colonel Bourg.

-We are commemorating this event, which shows that finance and fraud have gone hand in hand for many years and that bad information could go viral long before the internet, with an aptly named Bourbon Blush.
+We are commemorating this event, which shows that finance and fraud have gone hand in hand for many decades and that bad information could go viral long before the internet, with an aptly named Bourbon Blush.
 Do join us.